Focus area 3: Improve the built quality of existing dwellings, particularly rental housing

 Cold and damp housing is the most serious issue in Auckland's existing dwellings.
-They cost more to heat, and have links to negative health outcomes.
+They cost more to heat and have links to negative health outcomes.
+Rental housing stock is typically in poorer condition than owner-occupied houses.

-The impact of cold and damp housing is greatest on those with weak or vulnerable respiratory systems, mostly children and the elderly.
+The impact of cold and damp housing is greatest on those with weak or vulnerable respiratory systems, mostly children and older people.
 Respiratory infections are a leading cause of hospital admissions for children under two years of age.

 This also applies to other forms of rental accommodation, such as boarding houses, that equally need to be healthy and warm.